FAQs for New Attendees

 Yes, your full conference registration provides admittance to all special events.
 Additionally, all conference attendees (at any tier of registration) are encourage to visit the Exhibit Hall and watch the Warfighters Corner special events.

 What are the special events like?

 Each special event is unique.
-Generally, the special events last 90 minutes, and frequently they include a discussion panel with 4–6 distinguished thought leaders, military officers, or policymakers.
+Generally, the special events last 90 minutes, and frequently they include a discussion panel with 4 – 6 distinguished thought leaders, military officers, or policymakers.
 Audience members are typically encouraged to ask the panelists questions.
-However, not all special events follow this model.
-The Ignite! event, for instance, includes several dozen fast-paced 5-minute presentations by distinguished speakers.

 How are the special events ideas reviewed and selected?